ibrahimelseginy/Islami/README.md

 <h1 align="center"> Islami App 🕌</h1>

+Are you looking for an app that will enhance your spiritual journey and help you get closer to Allah?
+Welcome to Islami App is your perfect companion!

+Designed using Flutter, this app provides a seamless experience to access a variety of features designed to help you in your religious practices.

-Welcome to Islami App, your companion for spiritual growth and guidance!
-This Flutter app is designed to provide a range of features tailored for Muslims around the world.
-With Islami App, you can easily access the Quran, a collection of Hadiths, engage in Dhikr (remembrance of Allah), and tune in to a radio station for spiritual nourishment.
+With Islami App, you can read the entire Holy Quran, explore a collection of authentic hadiths, engage in dhikr, and listen to Quranic recitations through the integrated radio feature.

+All this in one app, with the option to switch between light and dark modes for a personalized and enriching experience

 ## Features 🚀